Master Gardener Volunteer Program in Catawba County

 - enable you to assist the public with questions and problems involved with gardening

 Volunteer service helps your community and you derive the pleasure and reward of working with others who share your interests.

 Volunteers also participate in advanced Master Gardener℠ training classes and field trips.
 The learning and the opportunities for satisfaction never end!

-If you would like to add your name to the list to receive information about the next Training session call George Place at 828-465-8240 or stop by the office.
-The next class will begin in March.
+If you would like to add your name to the list and/or receive information about the next available course, call or email Adam Smith at 828-465-8240 or email@example.com or stop by the office.

 The terms Master Gardener℠, Master Gardener℠ volunteer, and Extension Master Gardener℠ are North Carolina State University service marks and can only be used by North Carolina Cooperative Extension.